Rocket.net Review: 100ms Worldwide TTFB With Cloudflare Enterprise + More Resources For WooCommerce/Global Sites

 Key Features

-• APO – caches HTML which is one of the best/easiest ways to improve TTFB.
+• APO – caches HTML and one of the best ways to improve TTFB.

-• Prioritized routing – traffic gets prioritized which avoids traffic congestion.
+• Prioritized routing – traffic gets prioritized to avoid congestion.

 • Argo Smart Routing + Tiered Cache – detects traffic congestion and routes traffic through faster network paths.
 Cloudflare says assets load 30% faster and reduces requests to your origin server.
 Specifically good for WooCommerce/dynamic sites.